ryanklee/think-taink/docs/project_objectives.md

 8. Goal: Facilitate integration of specialized AI applications in multi-agent systems
    - Problem Statement 10: Integration of Specialized AI Applications in Multi-Agent Systems

+## Alignment with Problem Statements

+The goals and problem statements are well-aligned, with each goal addressing one or more specific problem statements.
+This structure ensures that our objectives directly tackle the key challenges identified in our research.
+The mapping provides a clear framework for our development efforts, ensuring that each aspect of our system addresses a critical need in AI behavioral experimentation.

 ## Systematic Approach

 1. For each goal, we will: